 Open the circle back up, and fold it in half again, this time in the opposite direction from the crease we just made.
-It’s a little hard to see here, but if you look closely, you’ll see that the crease is running perpendicular to the fold now.
+It’s a little hard to see here, but if you look closely, you’ll see that the crease we just made is running perpendicular to the new fold.

 Gently push the fold inward with your index finger while using your thumb and middle finger to bring both ends together.

-Slip one of the fortunes in the opening on the side before bringing both ends completely together, and use a piece of the double-sided sticky tape near the fold to hold the fortune cookie’s shape.
+Slip one of the fortunes in the opening on the side before bringing both ends completely together, and use an extra sticky glue dot near the fold to hold the fortune cookie’s shape.

-Hopefully my photos and instructions are clear enough for you to make these little favors yourself.
-If you’re struggling, let me know and I’ll make a quick video to show the folding action -- I just didn't have a helper at home earlier to assist me with that part.
+Hopefully my photos and instructions are clear enough for you to make these fun little party favors yourself.
+If you’re struggling, let me know, and I’ll make a quick video to show the folding action!

 PIN IT NOW!
 CLICK HERE TO ADD THIS PAPER FORTUNE COOKIES TUTORIAL TO YOUR DIY & CRAFTS BOARD ON PINTEREST!